artsy/Swift-at-Artsy/Beginners/README.md

-This is the lessons guide for the informed course.
-You should have some familiarity with programming, like being able to describe object oriented programming.
+This is the lessons guide for the beginners course.
+It expects no familiarity with programming concepts.

 - [Lesson One](Lesson One/)